 Dessert:

-- ½ cup frozen yogurt with handful of cashews, pistachios, and dried figs
+- ½ cup frozen yogurt with cashews, pistachios, and dried figs

 You can also find more teen-friendly recipes HERE.